 -With 40 percent of its residents coming from outside of Switzerland, Geneva is the most international city in the world.

--Lake Geneva, located adjacently to the city, is the largest Lake in Europe.
+-Lake Geneva, located adjacently to the city, is the one of the largest lakes in Europe.

 Become our Geneva Travel Expert

 We are looking for contributors for our Geneva travel guide.
 If you are a local, a regular traveller to Geneva or a travel professional with time to contribute and answer occasional forum questions, please contact us.